kerthcet/github-workflow-as-kube/README.md

 - Provide a `OWNERS` file, only the approvers have the privilege to tag `/approve` or `/approve cancel`
 - Provide a github [secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) with the name of `AGENT_TOKEN`, it should have write privilege to your project.
-- Add the `.github/workflows/kube-actions.yaml` to your project.
+- Add the `kube-actions.yaml` to your project under the path of `.github/workflows/`.
 - Add additional labels to your project, like `approved`, `lgtm`, `do-not-merge/hold` and customized kind of labels.

 ## Roadmap